Ardalankt/Melanoma-detection-web-app/README.md

   - Lesion location

 - Integrate **non-dermoscopic mobile images**, enabling real-world usability
-- Add explainability tools such as Grad-CAM or attention heatmaps
+- Add simple visual explanations to show which part of the lesion the model focused on.